 #14: Religious Studies

 A religious studies major studies the major religious movements and philosophies throughout history.
 As a religious studies major, you’ll do a lot of reading, writing, and analyzing, but won’t have to do a ton of math or science.

 A religious studies major earns an average of $53,000.

 What’s the easiest college degree?
 It depends on what you’re good at and where you’re studying.
 That being said, the majors listed in this article have higher average GPAs than other majors, meaning they are more accessible than others.

 Getting ready to take the GED?
 Read our complete guide on GEDs for everything you need to know about this important exam.

 If you're hoping to attend college but are unsure how to begin the search process, check out this step by step guide for doing college research.

 You may choose to attend community college for a year or two and then transfer to a four-year college.
-Read our complete guide to transferring colleges to learn more about this process.
+Learn whether you should attend community college first or read our complete guide to transferring to four-year colleges to learn more about this process.

 Have friends who also need help with test prep?
 Share this article!

 Hayley Milliman is a former teacher turned writer who blogs about education, history, and technology.
 When she was a teacher, Hayley's students regularly scored in the 99th percentile thanks to her passion for making topics digestible and accessible.
 In addition to her work for PrepScholar, Hayley is the author of Museum Hack's Guide to History's Fiercest Females.